One of the voices objecting to Nikole Hannah-Jones’s hiring at UNC: A newspaper baron — and major donor

 After the university’s board opted not to vote on the tenure recommendation for Hannah-Jones, the journalism school instead signed her to a five-year contract with the future possibility of tenure review — though the original proposal remains with the board, which is now facing growing pressure to vote on it.

 Hussman, in an interview, denies influencing King and the journalism school.
 "I had so much influence they still hired her," he says with a laugh.
-He said he never threatened to withhold the balance of his $25 million commitment to the school if Hannah-Jones was hired, he said.
+He said he never threatened to withhold the balance of his $25 million commitment to the school if Hannah-Jones was hired.

-Yet by making recommendations about academic decisions, Hussman put himself “in very dangerous territory,” argued Douglas A. Blackmon, a Pulitzer Prize-winning historian and professor at Georgia State who worked as reporter for the Hussman-owned Arkansas Democrat newspaper in the 1980s.
+Yet by making recommendations about academic decisions, Hussman put himself “in very dangerous territory,” argued Douglas A. Blackmon, a Pulitzer-winning historian and professor at Georgia State University who worked as a reporter for the Hussman-owned Arkansas Democrat newspaper in the 1980s.
 “It’s the kind of activity that threatens academic freedom.
 The instant Walter Hussman began inserting his own views about who deserves tenure — that’s an ethical violation on his part.
 The university should have shut it down.
 It’s inappropriate.”

 Hussman, a former reporter and decades-long publisher, casts his objections to Hannah-Jones in journalistic terms.